 What was the greatest reward of the trip?

 Whilst being physically fit and having undertaken other similar physical challenges in my life, I assumed this Trek would be fairly easy.
 It was…but it also wasn’t, in so many ways.
-Having been removed from my usual daily/weekly routine this trip became more difficult, emotionally and physiologically than I ever expected.
+Having been away from my usual daily/weekly routine this trip became more difficult, emotionally and physiologically than I ever expected.
 However, the advice, encouragement and support that was provided by the rest of the group was incredible.
 It was great to spend time with people that actually understand what I’m going through but also rewarding to hear and share each other’s experiences and learnings.
 I learnt so much more about myself and PD.
 The biggest reward for me was too see people that were being challenged overcome these challenges but not only overcome them but support others in overcoming their own.

 Best advice for people looking to Shake It Up or participate in a Shake It Up Trek?

 Be physically prepared for the Trek but also be prepared to have some fun and meet some amazing people.
 To be able to mix with quite a diverse group of people with a similar goal in mind and learn from each other’s experiences is something you won’t forget in a hurry.